 The Law School conducts 4-6 fire drills per calendar year.
 Two of the drills are conducted after regular business hours.
 Drills are normally not announced.
 One mass evacuation drill is held each year during a regular school day- usually in October.
 Additionally, (2) two power generator drills are conducted each calendar year.
 Generally during winter and summer break.
 As staffing permits, Floor wardens, deputy floor wardens and searchers are assigned to each floor during the drills.
 Drills are conducted by a New York City Fire Department approved drill vendor and by duly trained and licensed Fire Life Safety Directors.
 During these drills, building occupants are familiarized with campus evacuation procedures.
 Building occupants are given an opportunity to ask questions and express concerns during the instructional portion of the drills.
+Active assailant response is included in these drills.
 Fire wardens and floor monitors receive annual training provided by the building management company.
-Below is the Emergency Response and Evacuation Procedure Plan.
+Below is the is the Emergency Response and Evacuation Procedure Plan.
 Drills are coordinated and conducted through the building management company.
 The Law School employs no Fire Life Safety Directors.